Crypto-TII/CryptographicEstimators/README.md

 ### Installation 🛠

+- run `pip install cryptographic_estimators` from your terminal

+or

 - Clone and `cd` into the project directory.

 - Run `make install` to install the `cryptographic_estimators` library locally.